-He has traveled across the nation and to many parts of the world educating his generation about the state of the planet they are inheriting and inspiring them into action to protect the Earth.
-His movement has grown to over 2,000 youth lead Earth Guardian crews globally working on the frontline to combat climate change.
-His work has been featured on PBS, Showtime, National Geographic, Rolling Stones, Upworthy, The Guardian, Vogue, CNN, MSNBC, HBO and many more.
+Xiuhtezcatl has traveled across the nation and to many parts of the world educating his generation about the state of the planet they are inheriting and inspiring youth into action to protect the Earth.
+His message has inspired youth to join the front lines combating the environmental crisis, as well as form Earth Guardian crews in over 30 countries.
+His work has been featured on PBS, Showtime, National Geographic, Rolling Stones, Upworthy, The Guardian, Vogue, Bill Maher, Skavlan, CNN, MSNBC, HBO, VICE, and more.

 In 2013, Xiuhtezcatl received the 2013 United States Community Service Award from President Obama, and was the youngest of 24 national change-makers chosen to serve on the President's youth council.

-He is the 2015 recipient of the Peace First Prize and the recipient 2015 Nickelodeon Halo Award.
+He is the 2015 recipient of the Peace First Prize, recipient of the 2015 Nickelodeon Halo Award, 2016 Captain Planet Award and the 2016 Children's Climate Prize in Sweden.
 Bill Mckibben of 350.org calls Xiuhtezcatl "an impressive spokesman for a viewpoint the world needs to hear.”

 Russell Mendell, campaign director

 Russell– a writer, musician and community organizer– is focused on merging art and activism to inspire youth participation in climate solutions.
 Russell was moved to action after witnessing the water contamination near fossil fuel extraction sites.
 This led him to assist with water catchment construction and water deliveries from the Amazon to Northeast Pennsylvania.